 - Capers, drained and rinsed

-- To serve: Saltine or favorite hearty crackers, baguette, cooked artichoke, or radicchio leaves
+- Saltine or favorite hearty crackers, baguette, cooked artichoke, or radicchio leaves

 - 1 lemon, cut and sliced into tiny wedges for garnish

-- Drain the salmon and look it over carefully, picking out the bigger bones and skin (any small pieces of bone will be broken up and are good for you!).
+- Drain 7.5 ounces salmon and look it over carefully, picking out the bigger bones and skin (any small pieces of bone will be broken up and are good for you!).

 - In a medium bowl, using a fork crumble the salmon until all chunks are eliminated.
-Add the lemon zest, lemon juice, melted butter, mayonnaise and a pinch of salt, plus black pepper to taste.
+Add 1 Tablespoon onion, lemon zest from one lemon, lemon juice from one lemon, ½ cup melted butter, 2 Tablespoons mayonnaise and a pinch of salt, plus black pepper to taste.
 Add more lemon juice or mayonnaise, if desired.

 - Cover with plastic wrap and chill for one hour, or up to overnight, before serving.
 If serving on artichoke leaves, boil or steam the artichoke while the pate' is in the fridge.
 The cooked artichoke can also be refrigerated for a day before assembly.